lara-vel-dev/backend-with-golang/the-basics/01-hello-world/README.md

 > [!IMPORTANT]
 > Go is strict about importing packages.
 It will not compile if you import a package but don’t use it.

+## "fmt" Package
+`fmt` is pronounced “fumpt” and is one of Go’s core packages.
+It's mainly used for printing information to the terminal.
+The `fmt` package has a broader purpose like helping us format data, for this reason, it's sometimes referred to as the format package.
+The package has three sets of functions based on their usage

+### Functions used to format and print data
+- Println()
+- Print()
+- Printf()

+### Functions that formats the data but prints nothing
+- Sprint()
+- Sprintln()
+- Sprintf()

+### Functions to read user input from the terminal
+- Scan()